DrChic0/economy-simulator/README.md

+BEFORE YOU DO ANYTHING UNZIP ALL THE ZIPPED FOLDERS IN THE SERVICES DIRECTORY

 This is the source code as of December 15, 2022.
 Some parts have been removed due to them being irrelevant to most people (e.g. a deployment program).
 Although it's easy to get the basics up and running, you will probably have to make many changes for it to be completely functional.

 This requires Linux or Windows + WSL.
 It might also work on Mac, but I haven't tried.